Spectrum-Aware Debiasing: A Modern Inference Framework with Applications to Principal Components Regression: PCR-Spectrum-Aware Debiasing

 \subsubsection{Complement PCR}

-We leverage our Spectrum-Aware Debiasing theory to devise a modified PCR procedure that provides an accurate estimate of the complement component $\zetr$.
-We collect the indices in $\Js^c$ corresponding to \textit{positive} eigenvalues not used by Alignment PCR
+We leverage our Spectrum-Aware Debiasing theory to devise a modified PCR procedure that provides an accurate estimate of the complement component $\zetr$. {We collect the indices in $\Js^c$ corresponding to \textit{positive} eigenvalues not used by alignment PCR ($\Jsb$ differs from $\Js^c$ as it excludes zero eigenvalues)}

 Here, $|\Jsb|=N-J$ where $N=\mathrm{rank}(\X)$.
 As a first step, we calculate a PCR estimator using the PCs indexed by $\Jsb$.
 That is, we calculate ${\pcr}^\bot=\pcr(\Jsb)$ using the definition in \eqref{pcrdef}.
 Next, we construct a new dataset as follows